 Sara Lyons is a director who seeks to explode form/politic in new, critically embodied theatre and performance works.
 Working frequently in adaptation, social practice, and new media, their work has been presented by Los Angeles Performance Practice, The Wattis Institute, OUTsider, SFX Festival, Ensemble Studio Theatre, HERE, LaMaMa, Edinburgh Fringe, and more.
 MFA-Directing, Carnegie Mellon.

 Samantha Galarza, 2012

-Samantha Galarza is a queer, mixed-race, Puerto Rican, SAG-AFTRA actress, writer, performance artist, educator, and director.
-Her work explores queer identity, racism, love, substance abuse, the U.S. prison industrial complex, and policy that disproportionately affects marginalized communities.
+Samantha Galarza is a queer, Puerto Rican, SAG-AFTRA actress, writer, performance artist, educator, and director.
+Her work explores queer identity, internalized and systemic anti-black racism, generational trauma, migration, gender-based violence, substance abuse, and policies that disproportionately affect marginalized communities.
 Ultimately a storyteller, her dream is to bridge the gap between mainstream media and progressive “de-colonial” political art.
-She’s been published in award winning anthologies and performed throughout the U.S. and internationally.
-She is co-founder of the queer performance art collective A Beautiful Desperation and proud member of Alternate Roots.
+Her work has been published in award winning anthologies and she’s performed throughout the U.S. and internationally.
+Sam is co-founder of the femme/queer/Latinx centered podcast Latinas en Queerantine, co-founder of the queer performance art collective A Beautiful Desperation, and proud Alternate Roots member.

 Sahar Sepahdari-Dalai, 2019